NoahRobit72/Nia-Lab-Tempature-Sensor-Project/README.md

 ## Software: Option 1
 This first option consists of using MQTT communication to send data from the devices to the Rasberry Pi server.
 On the server, there will be a firebase NoSQL database that will host the tempature data.
 On the server, there will be a python script to request and analyze the python data.

 ## Software: Option 2
+This option uses BLE Communication to send data from the client (esp32) to the server (Pi)

+## Software: Option 3
 This second option consists of using HTTPS request (URI) to send data from the ESP32 devices to the Rasberry Pi module.
 Once recieved on the Rasberry Pi module, a python script will parse the URI and post the data into a MySQL database.

 ### SQL Structure